jlkim/starter-academic/content/authors/admin/_index.md

 # Welcome!

-I am a second year MMath student in the Department of Applied Mathematics at the University of Waterloo in Ontario, Canada, working with [Dr. Ghazal Geshnizjani](https://ghazalgeshnizjani.wordpress.com/).
-I also did my BMath at the University of Waterloo as well, with a major in Mathematical Physics.
-This site is currently a work in progress, but please feel free to look around.
+My name is Jungjoon Leo Kim and I am a first year PhD student in Physics at Queen's University in Kingston, Ontario, Canada.
+I am working with [Joe Bramante](https://www.physics.queensu.ca/facultysites/bramante/) in the Queen's High Energy and Astroparticle Theory [(QHEAT)](https://www.physics.queensu.ca/facultysites/bramante/qheat-group/) group.
+Before coming to Queen's, I completed my MMath degree in Applied Mathematics at the University of Waterloo working with [Ghazal Geshnizjani](https://ghazalgeshnizjani.wordpress.com/), and also completed my BMath degree in Mathematical Physics at the University of Waterloo.